ChanyoungPark88/zillows_analysis/README.md

 ## 1. Project objective

 The objective of the project is to select a city in the United States and retrieve housing information in order to analyze properties.
+The foundational data is scraped from Zillow.
+All housing information within the area is obtained through the Search Listing API, while detailed information on specific properties is sourced from the Property Details API.

 ## 2. Used API